Apollonia 6

-Apollonia 6 was a 1980s American female singing trio.
+Apollonia 6 was an American female singing trio founded in 1983 by Prince, as a successor to his previous group Vanity 6 following the departure of lead singer Vanity.
+Singers Brenda Bennett and Susan Moonsie continued from the earlier group, while actress and model Apollonia Kotero joined as frontwoman.
+The group released one album and dissolved in 1985.

 Origin

-Apollonia 6 was created by recording artist Prince, who had also created the group Vanity 6 one year prior in 1982, but the groups did not exist simultaneously.
-After a number of disputes with Prince, Vanity (Denise Matthews), the lead singer of Vanity 6, left the group in 1983 to pursue solo endeavors, recording with Motown Records and acting in films.
-She left behind the co-starring role that she was supposed to play in the 1984 film Purple Rain starring Prince.
+Recording artist Prince created the group Vanity 6 in 1981, with singers Vanity (Denise Matthews), Brenda Bennett and Susan Moonsie.
+After a number of disputes with Prince, Vanity left the group in 1983 to pursue solo endeavors.
+She also left behind a co-starring role in Prince's 1984 film Purple Rain.

 Searching for a replacement, the film's director, Albert Magnoli, met aspiring actress and model Patricia Apollonia Kotero.
-Prince wanted her to use her middle name and Apollonia stepped into the role in the film Purple Rain, also becoming lead vocalist in the group Vanity left, Vanity 6.
-The other two members of Vanity 6, Brenda Bennett and Susan Moonsie, remained in the group and were joined by Apollonia, and the group was renamed Apollonia 6, proceeding to release one self-titled album, which featured Prince associates Jill Jones and Wendy & Lisa on backing vocals.
-The number 6 in both group names, Apollonia 6 and Vanity 6, had no meaning whatsoever to the group members, as Prince simply thought it had a nice sound to it.
+Prince asked her to use her middle name, and as Apollonia she both stepped into the film Purple Rain, and became lead vocalist in the group, which was renamed Apollonia 6.

+The group released one self-titled album, which featured Prince associates Jill Jones and Wendy & Lisa on backing vocals.

 A four-track video was filmed, based on the Apollonia 6 album, directed by Brian Thomson (Australian production designer of the original stage versions of The Rocky Horror Show and Jesus Christ Superstar), scripted by Keith Williams (concept writer for music videos by Phil Collins, Ray Parker Jr., and Donna Summer), with a cast consisting of Ricky Nelson, Edy Williams and Buck Henry.
 Shot in a Los Angeles film studio in 1985, and produced by British video firm Limelight, the video never went beyond rough cut.
 Footage from the project has appeared on many social networking sites, such as YouTube.

 Dissolution

 Prince had originally intended his classic tracks "Manic Monday" (later recorded by The Bangles), "17 Days" (later used as the B-side to "When Doves Cry"), "Take Me with U" (released on the Purple Rain soundtrack) and "The Glamorous Life" (recorded by Sheila E. in 1984) for the Apollonia 6 album.
 Apollonia 6 were slated to open the Purple Rain tour with Prince and Sheila E., but that idea was scrapped after the group returned from a promotional tour of Europe.
 However, Apollonia 6 did appear on a few select dates of the Purple Rain tour, usually during the "Baby I'm a Star" encore.
 One such moment is documented in the "I Would Die 4 U" and "Baby I'm a Star" performance on the VHS of Prince and the Revolution: Live, filmed in Syracuse, March 30, 1985.

 After the group's demise, Kotero continued working on TV shows such as Falcon Crest and in films for the next decade.
-She released a solo album in 1988 entitled Apollonia.
+She released a solo album in 1988 entitled Apollonia through Warner Bros.
+Records.